Cetan Income Fund

 Recently Funded Projects

 Real success stories from recent projects funded by Cetan Funds.
+Here you can see how your investment dollars are being put to work in our communities.

 What is Cetan Income Fund’s Investment Objective?